Last updated on November 16, 2019 at 14:20

 Active transport flows against the concentration gradient.
 We have primary, secondary and tertiary types.

-Primary active transport involves a protein that uses ATP to transport proteins out of cells, and not into cells.
+Primary active transport involves a protein that uses ATP to transport molecules across the cell membrane.
 The most important type here are the ABC transporters, which may have given you headaches during biochemistry 2.
 Multi-drug-resistant transport proteins (MDR family), human multidrug resistant protein (MRP family) and breast cancer resistant protein (BCRP) are all ABC transporters that transport drugs out of cells, like out of enterocytes into the GI lumen, out of hepatocytes into the bile, out of tubular cells into the filtrate, and out of the blood brain barrier into the blood.

 The drug substrates of the MDR family are large basic or neutral molecules.
-MDR1 is also called Pgp.
+MDR1 is also called P-glycoprotein (Pgp).
 Pgp is important in keeping drugs out of the brain by pumping them from the endothelial cells back into the blood.

 Secondary active transport involves two proteins where one of the proteins create a Na+ gradient that the other protein uses to carry the drug across the membrane.
 A familiar example may be SGLT, the sodium-dependent glucose transporters, that transport glucose across membranes in enterocytes and tubular cells.